Jharkhand excise constable recruitment drive held for 'votes': Shivraj Singh Chouhan

-Ranchi: Union minister Shivraj Singh Chouhan on Sunday accused the Hemant Soren-led government of holding the excise constable recruitment drive for "votes" that claimed 12 lives.
+Ranchi: Union minister Shivraj Singh Chouhan on Sunday accused the Hemant Soren-led government of holding the excise constable recruitment drive, that claimed 12 lives, "for votes".

-Chouhan, who is also the BJP Jharkhand election in-charge, arrived in Ranchi on Sunday to take stock of preparations for the assembly polls, which are due later year.
+Chouhan, who is also the BJP's Jharkhand election in-charge, arrived in Ranchi on Sunday to take stock of preparations for the assembly polls, which are due later this year.

-"Seeing the election, the CM, who had promised five lakh jobs and understood that it cannot be fulfilled, made the youths run for 10 km.
-This led to the death of 12 youths," the Union Agriculture minister told reporters at Ranchi's Birsa Munda Airport.
+"With the election approaching, the CM, who had promised five lakh jobs and realised that it cannot be fulfilled, made the youths run for 10 km.
+This led to the death of 12 youths," the Union Agriculture Minister alleged while speaking to reporters at Ranchi's Birsa Munda Airport.

-"Without proper arrangements, the Hemant Soren government hatched a conspiracy to mislead the youth in the greed for votes, which took the lives of many youths," he said.
+"Without proper arrangements, the Hemant Soren government hatched a conspiracy to mislead the youths in greed for votes, which took the lives of several of them," he said.

-Chouhan alleged Soren knew that recruitment cannot be done at this time, no matter how many interviews are conducted.
+Chouhan alleged that Soren knew that recruitment could not be done at this time, no matter how many interviews were conducted.

-He alleged, "This is not a mere accident but murders that have been done in the greed for votes, for which the youth of Jharkhand will never forgive the government."
+"This is not a mere accident but murders that have been done in greed for votes, for which the youth of Jharkhand will never forgive the government," he alleged.

+The ruling JMM, however, claimed that the assessment rule was amended in 2016 when the BJP was in power in the state.

 The physical tests for the Jharkhand excise constable recruitment drive, which began on August 22, were halted following the deaths of 12 aspirants.

-Chief Minister Hemant Soren had instructed the suspension of the drive from September 3 to September 5 due to these fatalities.
+Chief Minister Hemant Soren had ordered the suspension of the drive from September 3 to September 5 due to these fatalities.

 The remaining part of the drive for around 1.14 lakh candidates will resume on September 10 with revised norms.